 Furthermore, the migrating offspring of the so-called ‘Frisian godfather mutant’, of course, admixed with other genetic, ‘original’ populations.

 In other words, the DNA of what we call the Germanic peoples is much richer than R-S21 and very complicated.
-Moreover, we don't even know if this particular Germanic haplogroup is responsible for any features.
+Moreover, we do not even know if this particular Germanic haplogroup is responsible for any features.
 If you think it might be a white complexion, eh’nt!
 Wrong.
 Probably, the early farmers migrating from the Near East already had this phenotype already.
-To finish it off; blue eyes were already present among the hunter-gatherers in Europe long before the R-S21 mutant came into play (Lalueza-Fox 2012, Allentoft 2015).
+To finish it off; blue eyes were already present among the hunter-gatherers in Europe, long before the R-S21 mutant came into play (Lalueza-Fox 2012, Allentoft 2015).

 Look at Fred Flintstone, his family and his neighbours, and judge for yourself how accurate their image is.